Kenya SAFARI 2025

 Afternoon

 Take in the stunning beauty and diverse wildlife of the Mount Kenya Forest with a hike through its lush edges, bordering the fertile cultivation zone.
-Watch for monkeys and exotic birds while learning about the forest’s medicinal plants and cultural significance.
+Watch for playful monkeys and vibrant exotic birds amidst the dense canopy, while learning about the forest’s medicinal plants.
+Return to the hotel for dinner and drinks.

 Day 9 Aug 15th